 Relevant keywords should be placed throughout your resume (in the introductory paragraph, areas of expertise, and any classroom experience), cover letter, philosophy of education statement, and follow-up thank you note.

 If you want to find keywords/buzzwords, have a look at a school’s website and read through pages about its philosophy, current events, and news.
 If the administration is implementing a new policy or initiative, you will discover the details about it there.
 Consider reading recent articles or journals that pertain to your desired teaching position to uncover keywords to include in your resume profile.

 The grade level or subject area you wish to teach will determine teachers’ and administrators’ unique words.
 Standard terms and phrases you may hear regardless of content area or age level include: multiple intelligences (Howard Gardner’s theory), learning modalities, manipulatives, SmartBoard (a form of technology), IEPs (Individualized Education Plans or Programs), and so on.

 After the profile section, many resumes will include a table or other formatting style to have an “Areas of Expertise,” “Core Competencies,” “Areas of Strength,” or “Areas of Knowledge” section.
 Here is an example:

 Academic Policies & Programs · Program Management & Coordination · Instructional Material Development · Integration of Technology · After School Programs Development · Standardized Testing & Scores · Creative Problem Solving · Conflict Resolution · Classroom Management · Individualized Instruction

-This short section that lists your key skills in education should directly follow your strong professional profile.
-The combination of the professional profile and areas of expertise make for a great first impression and strong beginning to your resume document.
+This short section that lists your essential skills in education should directly follow your strong professional profile.
+Combining the professional profile and areas of expertise makes for a great first impression and a strong beginning to your resume document.

 Need help developing your teacher resume and cover letter?
 Contact Candace via email or call 1 877 738 8052 to get started today!